Manurocker95/Simple-Blow-Detector-Unity/README.md

 # Troubleshooting:

 This example has one big flaw: The microphone data is set to the audioSource clip to use audioSource.GetOutputData and audioSource.GetSpectrumData.
 This approach makes it "heardable", so you will need to play with AudioMixer DB values to not hear the recorded blow in-game.
+To partially "solve" this, MicrophoneBlowDetectorAudioMixer is provided as an example of using AudioMixerGroup to "hide" that audio while still process it from AudioSource.

 # Credits:
 This example is based on a ["lost" forum post](https://web.archive.org/web/20120122003213/http://forum.unity3d.com/threads/118215-Blow-detection-(Using-iOS-Microphone)?p=802891&viewfull=1#post802891)